 What Happens if I Don’t Get a Regular Teeth Cleaning?

-It may be tempting to skip your routine screening appointments in our Langley clinic, but they play an important role in your dental health.
+It may be tempting to skip your routine screening appointments in our dental clinic, but they play an important role in your dental health.

 Failing to get professional cleanings and an exam with our dentist can increase your risk of periodontal disease.
 If left untreated, periodontal disease can damage the bone that supports your teeth and lead to other complications, such as: